pelnd/snn-gesture-recognition-genx320/REPORT.md

 This left a tradeoff to find a sweet spot for: frame duration.

-Based on the density gap and usable windows, two candidates were chosen for testing: 37k and 50k.
+Based on the density gap and usable windows, two candidates were chosen: 37k and 50k.
 Below is their duraiton table:

 <div align="center">